What to Expect

 Four out of five of our patients require surgery, and many require additional treatment such as chemotherapy or radiation, or sometimes both.
 If you are an out-of-town patient, it may be possible for you to have your surgery in Seattle, but have chemotherapy or radiation treatments closer to home.

-Surgery for SCCA patients is performed at University of Washington Medical Center, an SCCA parent organization.
-Outpatient chemotherapy and radiation treatments are done at the SCCA clinic.
+Surgery for SCCA gynecologic patients is performed at University of Washington Medical Center.
+Outpatient chemotherapy and radiation treatments may be done at either the SCCA clinic or UW Medical Center.

 Where You Will Be Seen

 There are several clinics within Seattle Cancer Care Alliance and its parent organizations where you might be seen, depending on your diagnosis or suspected diagnosis.